wstalcup/wstalcup.github.io/Chapter-19-Making-Plans-Saying-Farewell.md

 ---

-_At some point, the charms of the eastern ruins of the Kingdoms began to wear thin, and I wished longed for the comforts of a real bed.
+_At some point, the charms of the eastern ruins of the Kingdoms began to wear thin, and I longed for the comforts of a real bed.
 My companion, a woman born and raised in the capital, was quick to agree that the time had come for us to return westward.
 I was overjoyed when the boy agreed to continue travelling with us.
 I had become quite fond of his company.
 A farewell would have been a lonely occasion._

 Excerpt from _My History, Memoirs of a Historian_